DivyanshPandey99/Genetic-Algorithm-Simulation/README.md

 Has Preys, Predators, Food, Poison as objects.

-DNA of Preys, and Predators, makes the fitness function for Genetic algorithm.
+The DNA and and the fight for food and survival makes the fitness function for the Genetic algorithm.

 Cloning/Repproduction of Preys and Predators, involves probabilistic approach, and has mutation.